 “Sick of Lawsuits?”
 I’m Sick of Patient Harm

-Posted by Rob Jenner on Dec 15, 2015 in Medical Malpractice
+Posted by Rob Jenner on December 15, 2015 in Medical Malpractice Blog Posts

 Citizens Against Lawsuit Abuse (CALA) – which is actually funded by major corporations, including pharmaceutical companies seeking to escape liability for the harm they cause consumers – has launched still another advertising campaign bashing plaintiff lawyers.
 This one, simply called “Sick of Lawsuits,” is aimed at persuading people not to sue pharmaceutical and medical device companies.